baenningerlevin/git/README.md

 # Git and GitHub Documentation

-This document provides a comprehensive guide on how to use Git and GitHub.
+This repository provides a comprehensive guide on how to use Git and GitHub.